-The balance of the strategic petroleum reserve is currently at its lowest point in 20 years.
-Not since September 2002 has the quantity fallen below 588 million barrels.
-With the announcement this month that the federal government plans to release up to 180 million barrels, there will be a 30 percent reduction in this strategic asset by the fall.
+The balance of the strategic petroleum reserve is currently at its lowest point in 35 years.
+Not since 1987 has the quantity fallen below 538 million barrels.* With the Spring announcement that the federal government plans to release up to 180 million barrels, there will be a 30 percent reduction in this strategic asset by the fall.
 We will then find ourselves with the national low fuel light on, at levels not seen since 1984.

 This is problematic for a number of reasons, not least of which that the longer we tap this reserve, the less we can rely on it in future crises.
 With this being the Biden administration’s third release so far early in his term, the administration will have lowered the reserve by as much as 260 million barrels within a single year.
 (A November release included in this total involved both an exchange and an acceleration of pre-authorized sales).